Automattic acqui-hires the team behind Frontity, a React framework for WordPress

 A WordPress world

 Powering an estimated 40% of all websites, WordPress needs little introduction.
-The omnipresent content management system (CMS) is available in two broad versions — the open source, self-hosted incarnation available through WordPress.org, and the hosted entity operated and commercialized by Automattic through WordPress.com.
+The omnipresent content management system (CMS) is available in two broad versions — the open source, self-hosted incarnation available through WordPress.org and the hosted entity operated and commercialized by Automattic through WordPress.com.
 The Frontity acquisition is all about Automattic investing resources in the former.

 Founded out of Spain in 2015 as Worona, Frontity has evolved through the years to become a framework that enables developers to leverage the benefits of the React JavaScript library in their WordPress websites.
 Frontity is all about removing the complexity of connecting WordPress and React, allowing developers to focus on core development needs and creating fast-loading WordPress websites while spending less time on configuration.
 The Madrid-based company raised a €1 million ($1.2 million) seed round last year, with Automattic as one of the investors, and later announced a partnership with digital agency 10up to open the Frontity Framework to the enterprise.

-While Automattic is primarily associated with the WordPress brand, the company has increasingly targeted businesses with a slew of new tools and products and has also engaged in a number of acquisition and investment initiatives to diversify its scope.
-A couple of years back, Automattic secured $300 million from Salesforce, underscoring its intentions in the enterprise sphere, and it also acquired ZBS CRM, a customer relationship management plugin for WordPress, and ecommerce plugin WooCommerce.
-Earlier this year, Automattic’s enterprise-focused content management offshoot WordPress VIP acquired engagement analytics platform Parse.ly, while Automattic also went on to invest in business email startup Titan and decentralized team messaging platform Element.
+While Automattic is primarily associated with the WordPress brand, the company has targeted businesses with a slew of new tools and products and has also engaged in a number of acquisition and investment initiatives to broaden its scope.
+A couple of years back, Automattic secured $300 million from Salesforce, underscoring its intentions in the enterprise sphere.
+Automattic also acquired ZBS CRM, a customer relationship management plugin for WordPress, and ecommerce plugin WooCommerce.
+Earlier this year, Automattic’s enterprise-focused content management offshoot WordPress VIP acquired engagement analytics platform Parse.ly, while Automattic also invested in business email startup Titan and decentralized team messaging platform Element.

-Last week, WordPress cocreator and Automattic founder Matt Mullenweg announced his company had quietly raised $288 million in financing back in February to fund its acquisitions and spearhead a hiring spree.
+Last week, WordPress cocreator and Automattic founder Matt Mullenweg announced his company had quietly raised $288 million in financing in February to fund acquisitions and spearhead a hiring spree.

 Headless

-While the Frontity acquisition is perhaps not a pure enterprise play, it fits a broader trend that has seen businesses embrace a “headless” architecture, where software’s backend and frontend are decoupled for maximum freedom and flexibility.
-For example, Contentstack recently raised $57.5 million for an enterprise-focused CMS built for a more modern architecture based around microservices, APIs, cloud, and “headless” versions — or MACH, for short.
+While the Frontity acquisition may not be a pure enterprise play, it fits into a broader trend of businesses embracing a “headless” architecture, where software’s backend and frontend are decoupled for maximum freedom and flexibility.
+For example, Contentstack recently raised $57.5 million for an enterprise-focused CMS built for a more modern architecture based around microservices, APIs, cloud, and “headless” architecture — MACH, for short.

-Under Automattic’s wing, Frontity said its team’s knowledge of “frontend tooling, performance, and developer documentation” will benefit the broader WordPress development world, and together they will “explore ways to improve the developer experience with blocks and themes.”
+Under Automattic’s wing, Frontity said its team’s knowledge of “frontend tooling, performance, and developer documentation” will benefit the broader WordPress development world and that together the companies will “explore ways to improve the developer experience with blocks and themes.”
 This is particularly pertinent with the new WordPress Gutenberg editor.

 Frontify’s existing open source framework will continue in its current guise, but the team is working to transition the project to a new community of maintainers, given that Frontify’s developers will now be working on new WordPress-focused tasks.
 In effect, this acquisition is more of a talent grab than anything else.